avanikawa/docs_haptik/docs/agent-chat/adding-user-details.md

 ### Where will the User Details be available?

+The User Details will be visible to them who have approriate access to see personal details of the users.
+To know more about the access, click [**here**](https://docs.haptik.ai/bot-analytics/chat-links).

 These User Details are available on  -
 * Raw Chat Link
 * [User Info Links](https://docs.haptik.ai/agent-chat/action-toolbars#user-info-link)
 * [Business/Teams in the view user details section](https://docs.haptik.ai/agent-chat/businesses#section-3-chat-detail-view)